How do I limit spam in comments?

 ePublishing runs a program every night that submits all comments marked as spam to akismet, a spam-filtering service.
 As a result, the next time the same commenter attempts to submit a similar comment, akismet will recognize it, and it will not be allowed.
 It may take some time, but this how we train akismet to detect spam and prevent it.

 Set the honeypot.threshold.score to a lower value.
-Access this in System Settings under Sys Admin.
+Access this in Settings under Advanced in the left column.

 The honeypot.threshold.score is a measure of how the anti-spam honeypot integration should judge the IP of the commenter before considering it suspicious enough to not allow the comment.
 The higher the value, the more lenient it is, allowing comments from IP addresses that may have been reported as spammers.